 Yes, the UAE Golden Visa allows holders to work in the United Arab Emirates without the need for a local sponsor.
 This flexibility applies to both entrepreneurs and skilled professionals, offering them the freedom to work in the country without restrictions.

-What industries are eligible for the UAE Golden Visa?
+What professions qualify for the UAE Golden Visa?

-Can my family benefit from the UAE Golden Visa?
+Can family members be included in the UAE Golden Visa application?

 What are the new rules for the UAE Golden Visa in 2025?